Want to know more about Node.JS and its advantages in building powerful web applications?

 Advantages of Deno:

 Node.js allows seamless access encompassing filesystem, outgoing requests, environment variables, and more.
-While it is indeed a privilege to avail such access, there is also a flipside.
+While it is indeed a privilege to avail of such access, there is also a flipside.
 This unrestricted access opens up a world of risks during the development or coding process.

 - Deno provides command-line flag ‘–allow-net’ to give access to all external permissions for the script.

 - Deno uses command-line arguments to allow or disable access to different security features.

 - Provides code to read from the folder, giving a security exception.

 - Flags as part of the command line execute the script, providing permissions required for code.

 Unless stated clearly and otherwise, Deno won’t be able to delete files from your program without your permission.
 Security is the focal point of Deno.
 It won’t be able to access the hard drive or execute any potentially malicious actions without permission.

 Ever thought of rising above the clutter?
 Node.js provides npm to manage your packages.
 However, Deno lets you directly install packages from the URL or directly use them by importing packages as a library in the script from the URL.
 This eliminates the ‘package.json‘ file for managing dependencies, as well as the ‘node_modules’ folder.

 This is one of the biggest advantages of Deno.
 But how does Deno manage dependencies?
 It is simple by allowing you to require modules from anywhere.